 Slate Magazine The New Black Film Canon—The online magazine polled filmmakers and critics for the best films made by black filmmakers.

-TCM Spain Las películas de nuestra vida [The films of Our Lives]—The film channel polled various filmmakers on the films that most influenced them, creating a maisntream leaning list.
+TCM Spain Las películas de nuestra vida [The films of Our Lives]—The film channel polled various filmmakers on the films that most influenced them.
 This link is from the Internet Archive.

 Time Out Centenary Top 100 Films—The London magazine polled filmmakers and critics to create this list.
 This link is from Tim Dirks's Greatest Films site.